shenlin192/My-little-technique/Django front-end framework research report.md

 ```

 #### Conclusion
 With front-end framework, all `HTML` templates are availabe in the client-side but not the server side.
 All that we need is communication with a server in the form of JSON.
-Therefore front-end framework can highly reduce the volume of a HTTP response.
+Therefore front-end framework can highly reduce the volume of an HTTP response.

 ### Reduce possible bugs
 #### Example